Admission exams: preparation and information

 Both allopathic (MD) and osteopathic (DO) programs as well as most Podiatry (DPM) programs require the MCAT.
 Free study resources are available at KhanAcademy.org.
 Scores which are more than five years old are generally not accepted.
-The average MCAT score for students admitted to an MD program in 2017 is 510.
-The average MCAT score for students admitted to a DO program in 2017 is 504.
-The test is offered between Jan – Sept each year and students are encouraged to make their first attempt by April of the year they plan to apply.
-You may not be registered for more than one test at a time and sign-ups to take the MCAT typically opens in October (for dates early in the subsequent year) and February (for dates later in the year).
-Test results are received in approximately 4 weeks.
+The average MCAT score for students admitted to an MD program in 2018 is ~511.
+The average MCAT score for students admitted to a DO program in 2018 is ~504.
+The test is offered between January to September each year and students are encouraged to make their first attempt by April of the year they plan to apply.
+You may not be registered for more than one test at a time, and registration to take the MCAT typically opens in October (for dates early in the subsequent year) and February (for dates later in the year).
+Test results are received in approximately four weeks.
 Our office strongly recommends you have an MCAT score that is competitive by the opening date of the Centralized Application Service.
 If you plan to take the MCAT for the first time or re-take the MCAT AFTER this date, our office highly recommends applying in a later application cycle.
 Check the Medical College Admission Test [MCAT] website frequently for up-to-date information.

 Optometry Admission Test (OAT):

 The OAT is the required test for optometry school — each school sets their own standards for admission review.
 The test consists of four parts; Survey of Natural Sciences (Biology, Gen Chem, and Organic Chem), Reading Comprehension, Physics, and Quantitative Reasoning.
 The test is scored on a scale of 200-400 with the 50th percentile around 300.
-Generally a score of 320 to 340 or better is considered competitive as the median is 300 and represents the 40-52 percentile.
-Students are allowed to take the OAT an unlimited number of times but should allow 90-days between testing dates.
-The unofficial results are immediate, with verified scores reported in 3-4 weeks.
+Generally a score of 320 to 340 or better is considered competitive.
+Students are allowed to take the OAT an unlimited number of times but should allow 90 days between testing dates.
+The unofficial results are immediate, with verified scores reported in three to four weeks.
 Check the Association of Schools and Colleges of Optometry [ASCO] > OAT website frequently for up-to-date information.

 Pharmacy College Admission Test (PCAT):